oreplay/oreplay-backend/README.md

 composer install
 ```

+After running composer install, the application should be served in http://localhost as root json page.

+In order to get the database populated, the ping-check endpoint (a link is available in the root json page) should be called twice
+(the first time will create the database and the second time will populate the database)

+From the root json page, the events list endpoint is also referenced.
+In similar way navigation within the endpoints should be possible using the _`links` property provided in each object
+(using Firefox cliking on the links should work by default, in Chorme a [json-viewer](https://chromewebstore.google.com/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) extension may be needed)

 ## Configuring tests in Jetbrains to work with Docker

 The local path is the location of this readme file and it should be mapped to `/var/www/cplatform/public`